alexshtf/alexshtf.github.io/_posts/2024-10-14-Shape-Restricted-Models.md

 In this post we saw an interesting combination of neural networks with Bernstein polynomials that allow learning shape constraints.
 This is useful when the shape constraint is actually a _constraint_, i.e. required for the predictions of the model to be correct from a mathematical or business perspective.
 Moreover, it's a form of regularization, since that's what regularization often is - injecting _prior knowledge_ about the hypothesis class into the fitting procedure.

+The idea of constraining coefficients of a function in a given basis to constrain its shape works not only for Bernstein polynomials, but also for the [B-Spline basis](https://en.wikipedia.org/wiki/B-spline)[^8].
+Probably also for a variety of other 'shape-preserving' bases that I never heard about.
+So you're welcome to try this idea with those bases as well, if you believe they suit your needs.

 An interesting variation could be designing a polynomial that is monotonic, non-negative, convex or concave over the entire real line $$(-\infty, \infty)$$.
 There is an interesting theorem that dates back to Hilbert's 1888 paper[^6], that any polynomial $$p(z)$$ of degree $$2d$$ is non-negative over the entire real line if and only if it is a sum of squares of polynomials.
 Alternatively, this can be phrased as the existance of a positive-semidefinite matrix $$\mathbf{P} \in \mathbb{R}^{d \times d}$$ such that the polynomial can be written as

 $$